benoitlahoz/vue-diod/packages/vue-diod/docs/getting-started/install.md

 }
 ```

-## Configure Vite
+## Vite configuration

-As stated in the Vite issues
+As stated in the Vite GitHub issues
 ([here](https://github.com/evanw/esbuild/issues/257#issuecomment-658053616)):

 > The emitDecoratorMetadata flag is intentionally not supported.